Pipeline 3 Relining Lake Murray to Sweetwater Reservoir

 - Traffic Impacts — Spring Street and Baltimore Drive reduced from two lanes down to one lane of traffic in each direction in areas adjacent to the access portals

-- Community / Residential Impacts — Work at several locations is conducted during nighttime hours and large wooden sound walls are temporarily placed to ease noise impacts
+- Community / Residential Impacts — Work at several locations was conducted during nighttime hours and large wooden sound walls were temporarily placed to ease noise impacts

-- Stakeholder Coordination — Coordination with 12 agencies and entities to ensure project is completed smoothly and on time
+- Stakeholder Coordination — Coordination with 12 agencies and entities to ensure project was completed smoothly and on time

 - Public Outreach — Project updates provided by posting signs, distributing fliers and door hangers, mailing construction notices, conducting tent events and open houses, performing presentations at business events, and having information booths at community events